-If you’re looking for a Microsoft Office alternative to cut down on costs, find better solutions that fit your needs, or just avoid Microsoft products altogether, you’re in luck!
-These days, there are many Microsoft Office competitors that can give the longtime leader a run for its money
+If youโre looking for a Microsoft Office alternative to cut costs, find better solutions, or simply avoid Microsoft products altogether, youโre in luck!
+There are plenty of competitors that give the longtime leader a run for its money.

 Our Top 5 MS Office Alternatives